emrgnt-cmplxty/automata/automata/docs/core/agent/tool/agent_tool_factory.rst

 ================

-``AgentToolFactory`` is a factory class that creates tool instances for different types of agents using builders.
+``AgentToolFactory`` is a factory class that creates tool instances for different types of providers using builders.
 It uses a static method, ``create_tools_from_builder``, to generate tools based on the agent tool enumerator and builder registry.